Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection

-For the just-in-time defect prediction data, we note that JIT and FJIT are independent of the programming language, which is a big advantage for the generalizing the defect prediction approach.
-Both data sets are using metrics that can directly be inferred from the version control system.
-The difference between the data sets is that the JIT data only contains the information which commits induced a defect.
-In comparison, FJIT contains information which changes to files (hereafter referred to as file actions) introduced a new defect.
+For the just-in-time defect prediction data, we note that JIT, MT, and FJIT are independent of the programming language, which is a big advantage for generalizing the defect prediction approach.
+These data sets are using metrics that can directly be inferred from the version control system.
+MT also uses metrics about code REVIEW.
+An important difference between the data sets is that the JIT and MT data only contain the information which commits induced a defect, while FJIT contains information which changes to files (hereafter referred to as file actions) induced a defect.
 The AUDI data set is not comparable to the other two data sets: the data is about source code that was not written by developers, but instead generated from Simulink models developed by engineers.
 Moreover, the data contains not only information that is collected from the version control system, but also static product metrics about SIZE and COM.